 That is why on various visits to Indonesia and Bali I took up the option to visit some of the numerous coffee farms in the region, not only to get a fascinating insight into how the beans are grown, but also to taste some of the unique types of coffee direct from the source.

-Java and Bali are amazing destinations for that.
+Java and Bali are amazing destinations for coffee tourism.
 Who can beat a cup of famous Javanese coffee directly from where it is grown and produced?
 Especially when there are dozens of flavours, roasts and blends to try.
 It is literally paradise for coffee aficionados.

 It is during one of these coffee farm visits that I first got the chance to drink some of the world famous Kopi Luwak.
 The delicacy that is otherwise known as civet poo coffee.

 Kopi Luwak is famous as the worlds most expensive coffee.
-It is a delicacy that is stocked by the most discerning coffee specialists around the world and was famously even given to Prince Charles as a gift from Stephen Fry.
+It is a delicacy that is only stocked by the most discerning and exclusive coffee specialists around the world and was famously even given to Prince Charles as a gift from Stephen Fry.
 It is that coveted.

 Genuine Kopi Luwak originates from Indonesia, and is made from beans collected from the droppings of the luwak, or the palm civet.
 The coffee bean cherry is a natural food of the luwak, but it cannot digest the coffee bean stones inside the cherry.
 So when the civet scours coffee plantations and feasts on the best, ripest cherries, it eventually craps out the undigested coffee beans.
 The passage through the luwak’s digestive system and contact with the animals sweat glands is said to imbue the bean with a unique taste, and when it craps them out farm workers pick out the beans from the rest of the droppings.
 This is where the unique Kopi Luwak coffee beans come from.
 After collecting the beans and thoroughly cleaning them, the beans are processed into what is one of the worlds most expensive drinks.